lohitkumar-suresh/coffee-beans/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.1.

+This application uses Angular Version: 14 with NGRX state managementto show the list of coffee beans in a tabular format.

+Steps:

+1. Git Clone the repository.
+2. cd to the cloned repo.
+3. Run "npm install"
+4. RUn "ng server"
+5. Load the application using `http://localhost:4200/`

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding